- How might we find ways for students, educators, and caregivers to engage more authentically?

 - Yoga relaxation Increases readiness to learn by giving students the opportunity to let go of stress and anxiety by actively triggering the relaxation response and interrupts the stress-feedback loop

-- Narrative and journal writing bridges the gap between a narrative of challenge to a narrative of strength
+- Narrative and reflective writing bridges the gap between a narrative of challenge to a narrative of strength

 - Inquiry-based workshops help students engage more deeply with what is important to them